When Is Degree Enough? Bounds on Degree-Eigenvector Misalignment in Assortative Structured Networks: Power-law tails and statistic-specific bounds

-\paragraph{Cycles.} For $k$-cycles, $\phi_{k\text{-}\mathrm{cyc}}$ is motif-based and the relevant rewiring is inherently local: a single accepted swap can create a new short cycle (or extend an incipient one) by rearranging only a constant number of edges, without any global reorganization of mixing patterns.
-This locality is precisely why cycles are a useful stress-test for eigenvector robustness: inserting a small motif in a small region can induce a noticeable, localized eigenvector distortion even when coarse global summaries move slowly.
-Degree dispersion still matters at this combinatorial level: high-degree vertices offer a large menu of neighbors, so when a swap touches a hub it is often easier to `close' a cycle around it simply because there are many more admissible ways to complete the required adjacency pattern under degree preservation. \\
+For $k$-cycles, $\phi_{k\text{-}\mathrm{cyc}}$ is motif-based, so the relevant rewiring is local.
+A single accepted swap can create a new short cycle, or complete an incipient one, by modifying only a constant number of edges.
+This locality makes cycles a useful stress test for eigenvector robustness: a small motif inserted in a small region may induce noticeable localized eigenvector distortion even when coarse global summaries move slowly.
+Degree heterogeneity again matters combinatorially.
+High-degree vertices provide many potential neighbors, so swaps involving hubs often make it easier to close cycles because there are more admissible ways to complete the required adjacency pattern under degree preservation.
+Longer cycles are usually costlier because building a $k$-cycle requires coordinating adjacency among $O(k)$ vertices and often multiple accepted swaps.
+But heavy tails mitigate this cost by supplying hubs as attachment points, making long-cycle assembly far easier than in thin-tailed graphs.
+Accordingly, in the power-law regime,

-Longer cycles are typically costlier because a $k$-cycle requires coordinating adjacency among $O(k)$ vertices.
-In practice one often has to stage the motif over multiple accepted swaps, so the per-swap increase in $\phi_{k\text{-}\mathrm{cyc}}$ tends to shrink as $k$ grows.
-Heavy tails, however, reshape this cost: hubs supply abundant `attachment points', so long cycles can be stitched together with far less coordination than in thin-tailed graphs.
-In this sense, the longer the target cycle, the more the tail thickness matters as hubs are precisely what make many kinds of long-cycle constructions feasible.